 The Hebrew letter “shin” has three heads to it (look it up in any Hebrew alphabet).
-This letter is symbolic of the “name of the Lord” because it is the first letter of the words “Shaddai” and “Shalom.”
+This letter is symbolic of the words “Shaddai” and “Shalom.”
 Its meaning is “teeth, tooth or destroy.”
 In Deut 12.11 it says, “then it shall come about that at the place in which the Lord your God shall choose for his name to dwell, there shall you bring all that I commanded you, your burnt offerings and your sacrifices, your tithes and the contributions of your hand, and all your choice votive offerings which you will vow to the Lord.”
 These titles are not God’s unique name Yehovah (YHVH), but this place is Jerusalem (2 Chr 6.6) and Jerusalem has three valleys that form the letter shin.
 The three heads symbolize the Triune Godhead of Father, Son and Holy Spirit.

 In Deut 6.4-9 the Lord commands that his commandments should be bound as a sign upon your hand (action) and on the forehead (intellect) and on the doorposts of your house (body).
 This are seen as metaphors by some, and taken literally by others.
 A “Mezuzah” is a box that contains Scripture that can be fastened to the doorpost on homes in a literal sense.
 But what is interesting is the Mezuzah has the letter shin on it symbolizing the name of God.
-So, the name of God is symbolized by the Hebrew letter shin and in Rev 3.12; 7.3; 9.4; 14.120.4; 22.4 it says that his name is written on the foreheads (the seat of the intellect, intelligence and thought) of those who are Torah observant.
+So, the name of God can be symbolized by the Hebrew letter shin and in Rev 3.12; 7.3; 9.4; 14.1 and 22.4 says that his name is written on the foreheads (the seat of the intellect, intelligence and thought) of those who are Torah observant.

 Now, the False Messiah will cause people who follow him to receive a mark, which is the number of his name, in their foreheads (thinking) or hands (actions).
 The letter vav in Hebrew is the number 6, the number of man.
 A false shin can be made using three vavs, or 6,6,6 to counterfeit the true shin of God.
 A shin can denote “falsehood” (“sheker”-Wisdom of the Hebrew Alphabet”, Artscroll Mesorah Series, p 211).